Financial Aid Process

 If you are required to submit additional documents, our office will send you a written request with details.
 It is important that you submit any required documentation as soon as possible to avoid delays in receiving your award notice.

-If no additional documents are needed to complete your file, your award notice will be sent during the months of February and March (incoming students) or May and June (returning students).
+If no additional documents are needed to complete your file, your award notice will be sent beginning in mid-March (incoming students) or late-May (returning students).

 Filing your application after May 1 may result in a delayed award notification.